EgoEnv: Human-centric environment representations from egocentric video: Approach

 \section{Approach}

-Our goal is to generate features that encode the local surroundings of the camera-wearer --- where they are and what objects are nearby (even if not currently visible) --- to equip egocentric video models with the ability to reason about the underlying environment.

-A naive way to do this is to localize the camera-wearer in the environment, and associate the resulting camera pose with each frame of the video before encoding; however, training the model to effectively utilize pose is non-trivial since location alone does not reveal where other objects are relative to the camera-wearer.
-Detecting and tracking objects over time along with camera localization can help bridge this gap, but is limited to objects clearly visible in the video, and cannot anticipate unseen surroundings.
+Our goal is to learn \Acronym~representations that encode the local surroundings of the camera-wearer.
+Such a representation would implicitly maintain a semantic memory of surrounding objects beyond what is immediately visible, and coupled with a standard video feature, would allow models to jointly reason about activities and the underlying physical space.
+Directly appending the camera pose with each video frame may capture the local state; however noise in pose estimated from ego-video with quick head motions and characteristic blur limits its utility (see Supp. for experiments).

-Instead, we introduce an approach that leverages simulated environments where perfect state information is available to train models that aggregate visual and pose information over time.
+Instead, we introduce an approach that leverages simulated environments where perfect state information is available to train models that can link visual information to the physical surroundings.
 To this end, we first define the local state prediction task in simulation (\refsec{sec:local_state}).
-Next, we introduce our transformer-based encoder-decoder architecture that predicts the local state at a given time in the video (\refsec{sec:pretraining}).
-Finally, we show how to leverage our model trained in simulation to generate \emph{environment features} corresponding to frames in real-world egocentric videos (\refsec{sec:downstream}).
+Next, we introduce our transformer-based architecture that predicts the local state in videos (\refsec{sec:pretraining}).
+Finally, we show how our model trained in simulation generates \emph{environment features} for real-world egocentric video frames (\refsec{sec:downstream}).